alihaydarsucu/DoneIt.github.io/README.md

 #### For Translations;

 - Yusuf Vural (Arabic)
-- Osiya Kurbonov (Russian and Uzbek)
+- Osiya Kurbonova (Russian and Uzbek)